EDED2314/MD-CHEM-PTON/access.md

 Della is basically adriot but larger.

 ### Use the instructions [here](https://researchcomputing.princeton.edu/get-started/get-account#large_clusters) to get  access to Della and other similar larger clusters
-The prefered method is below:
+The preferred method is below:
 > Faculty Member Sponsors a User
 >
 > A faculty member with an already approved project on one of Princeton's clusters can sponsor additional users on that cluster by sending a request to cses@princeton.edu.
 Requests must come directly from the faculty member and not from members their research group.
 If the new account should have access to certain group directories (e.g., /projects) or other resources then please state that in the request.